 Resources and cost

-This solution uses four Kubernetes Engine nodes, each one backed by a Compute
+This solution uses four GKE nodes, each one backed by a Compute

 Engine VM standard instance of type